Nikro/llm-phpstorm/README.md

 ### Models

-**llm-intellij** is assumed to be compatible with any model that generates code.
+**llm-phpstorm** is assumed to be compatible with any model that generates code.

 Here are some configs for popular models in JSON format that you can put in your Settings (`Cmd+,` > `LLM Settings`)